What Does Vegetarianism mean in 2020

-Because GM corn has been found to be nutritionally inferior to non-GM corn in terms of vital nutrient content.
-One assay found that non-GM corn is 437% richer in calcium, 56% times richer in magnesium and 16% richer in potassium.
+GM corn has been found to be nutritionally inferior to non-GM corn in terms of vital nutrient content.
+One assay found that non-GMO corn is 437% richer in calcium, 56% times richer in magnesium and 16% richer in potassium.

 Because Big Ag companies contribute to an unsustainable and environmentally unhealthy monoculture form of agriculture, in which only one type of crop is farmed.
 The UN Commission on Trade and Development issued a report in 2014 warning against corporate dominated monoculture farming methods and promoted farm diversity and small scale organic farming as the most sustainable way to feed to the world’s population.